John Overton (judge)

-Early life and education
+Early life and career

 Overton was born on April 9, 1766, in Louisa County, Virginia.
-His parents were James Overton and Mary Waller; his father was a great-grandson of Robert Overton, the Parliamentarian military commander during the English Civil War (and friend of Marvell and Milton).
+His parents were James Overton and Mary Waller.

-Career

 In 1787, he began his law career and moved to Nashville, Tennessee in 1789, to practice law at the Davidson County court.
 He was elected to succeed his friend Andrew Jackson as a member of the Tennessee Supreme Court in 1804, where he served as a judge until 1810.
 His elder brother Thomas Overton served as Jackson's second in his duel with Charles Dickinson.
 In 1819, he founded Memphis, Tennessee on land he owned with Andrew Jackson and James Winchester.

 He was elected a member of the American Antiquarian Society in 1820.